-Additional information is available on the Export Control web page on the Main Campus Research website.
+Additional information is available on the Export Controls web page on the Main Campus Research website.

 The duties of the Office of Technology Commercialization (OTC) include management of Georgetown invention disclosures, patenting and licensing activities, oversight of material transfer agreements and confidentiality agreements, and engagement of Georgetown University in the founding and growth of local businesses.